 Base on the main requirements for TIS, we decided to split of the optical system into two parts.
 The first part is placed in vacuum vessel near to the production target and before of radiation shielding and it consists from mirrors exclusively.
 This part of optical system has design of relay lens with scale factor of transformation equal to 1:1.
-The relay lens is performed by scheme with mirror symmetry and consisting of two identical Cassegrain type telescopes (see Fig. 1).
+The relay lens is performed by scheme with mirror symmetry and consisting of two identical Cassegrain type telescopes as shown on Figure 1.